luyou-2023/DMT-Control-System/readme.md

 The PCB test is a test script that is run on the Arduino while it is housed in the PCB of the control system.

-This test is necessary for checking all the transistors function as they should, by producing a a square wave for a particular injector or coil circuit, at a particular engine speed.
+This test is necessary for checking all the transistors function as they should, by producing a square wave for a particular injector or coil circuit, at a particular engine speed.

 For more information, go to the readme within `pcb_test/`.